Appendix: Config Format Reference

 }

-prefixshould not contain quotes or parentheses;input_scopesuses a brace-enclosed set syntax (e.g.,{ country }).- Multiple
+prefixshould not contain quotes or parentheses;input_scopesuses curly-brace set syntax (e.g.{ country }).- Multiple

 - Scope: